AryToNeX/Glasscord/README.md

 _TL;DR: Help me I have no purpose in this life anymore_

-## For theme creators / How to implement Glasscord in themes
+## Hey buddy I am a theme creator, how should I support Glasscord in my own themes?
 Glasscord will look for some CSS properties defined in the `:root` CSS selector.
 Please take a look at the `glasscord_example_theme.css` file to better understand how they are used.